FAIR-INNOVATION/FAIR-documentation/source/ROSGuide/moveIt2.rst

 Fairino_hardware Plugin (official robot moveit configuration package)
 ---------------------------------------------------------------------------------
 In the ros2_ws directory, compile the functionality packages for your corresponding robot model, using the fairino5 robot as an example.
+In plugin corresponding to robotsofeware V3.8.3, torque command mode is added, which means robot can receive torque command.

 .. code-block:: shell
     :linenos: